muneebiq3/Visual-Programming/README.md

 # Visual Programming
 ## Hello!
-This is a straightforward repository I've put together to assist you with VP subject.
-I hope it proves helpful.
+This is a straightforward repository I've put together to help you with the VP subject.
+I hope this is helpful to you.
 Best of luck :)

 ### Topics Covered

-- Simple First Hello World Program
+#### Object-Oriented Programming(JAVA)
+- Polymorphism
+- Encapsulation
+- Inheritance